ScruffyKip/tpp-community-docs/Discord/Landing Channel/Channel Text/Landing Text 2020.md

 Additionally, please keep within the boundaries of the **Discord Partnership Code of Conduct**.
 As a partnered server, we are expected to moderate to this standard.
 Check out the full document here: <https://support.discordapp.com/hc/en-us/articles/360024871991-Discord-Partnership-Code-of-Conduct>

 This Discord server has a warning/strike system in place which the <@549006512685580290> enforce.
-You can read about this system, as well as other policies, here: <https://bit.ly/3gd4UoM>
+You can read about this system, as well as other policies, here: <https://bit.ly/3gd4UoM>.
+For more informational resources from the moderator, such as help hotlines, use `!help commands`.

 ### IMAGE: 2 Roles.png ###